 Fraudulent Public Wi-Fi

 Wi-Fi could be designed to steal information from your mobile phone or computer.
 When you are connected, hackers use it as a channel to access your device and cart away with information, which may include your bank details.

 Spycams could be placed at ATMs to capture card details and the PIN entered by a cardholder.
-Typically, the cameras are placed in ATMs located in lone locations, because the owners may not find it necessary to inspect the ATMs.
+Typically, the cameras are placed in ATMs located in lone locations because they may not find it necessary to inspect the ATMs.

 When you arrive at any ATM to withdraw money, try to cover your card information and scrutinize the ATM gallery thoroughly for suspicious cameras placed near the ATM keypad.

-Thieves can clone credit cards and use it to steal money from bank accounts.
+Thieves can clone credit cards and use them to steal money from bank accounts.

 They only need the numbers on your card to duplicate the card illegally and steal the money.

 To avoid becoming a victim of credit card cloning, do not expose your credit or debit card while in public.

 Skimming is done with s device known as the skimmer, and it is installed in an ATM or POS to read a credit card.
 When you insert your card to make transactions, the skimmer records the data.
 The thief, of course, returns to retrieve the skimmer and now has access to your bank details.

 He may clone your card with the details or use it to shop online without getting caught.